magoyette/.emacs.d/README.md

 ### Spelling keybindings

 - C-c d : Alternate between english and french dictionaries
-- C-c s : Start ispell on the region or on the buffer
+- C-c M-s : Start ispell on the region or on the buffer

 ### Web keybindings